Orbital (novel): Reception

 Writing for The New Yorker, James Wood stated that the novel contained only a rudimentary plot, in his words: "It's barely a novel because it barely tells a plotted set of human stories, and the stories it does tell barely interact with one another".
 Wood stated that Harvey's prose vividly portrayed the experience of being in space including the exhilaration of spacewalks, seeing entire continents under one's feet while hurtling through space at 16,000 miles per hour.
 He explained that using the English language to describe life in space would be difficult but Harvey was able to do so.
 Wood also commended Harvey for using the vastness of space, the Earth, and the astronauts' own lives to explore metaphysical concepts.

 In the Polish online literary journal Dwutygodnik, Ukrainian journalist Tetiana Mykytenko argued that the novel – consciously or not – unthinkingly reproduces the Kremlin's propaganda in the Russian Federation, while the Russian armies are busy wiping out Ukrainian towns and cities.
 The Japanese astronaut glances at the Kuril Islands and dubs the archipelago "no man's land", though in Japan these islands are known as the Northern Territories under Russian occupation.
 Mykytenko also cites the reference to real-life former cosmonaut Sergei Krikalev and his present-day links to the Russian annexation of Crimea and Vladimir Putin.
 Mykytenko's criticism was endorsed by Polish journalist Wojciech Szot in Gazeta Wyborcza, who writes that while aiming to present a vision of a unified world, it glosses over or ignores crucial contemporary developments, such as the Russian invasion of Ukraine.
-Szota wrote that the book "seems... an ideal novel: mysterious, strange, standing out above the average", and it has some interesting and well written parts, but in fact the work is in many places "derivative... pretentious, boring and banal".
+Szot wrote that the book "seems... an ideal novel: mysterious, strange, standing out above the average", and it has some interesting and well written parts, but in fact the work is in many places "derivative... pretentious, boring and banal".